 The Planning Board may require easements for sewage, drainage, stream protection and other utilities.
 In general, all easements must be at least 30 feet wide, and wider easements may be required by the Planning Board.
 Such easements should be delineated on the final plan.
 All easements required by the Planning Board shall be described by metes and bounds.

 The subdivider shall be required to reserve land for parks or playgrounds, or other recreational or open space facilities commensurate with the increased demands the proposed development will have on public facilities.
-Reserved land acceptable to the Board and developer shall be deeded over to the Town or local land trust, with conservation restrictions as a condition of approval and shown on the plan as “Reserved for Conservation or Recreational Purposes.”
-Where the Board determines that land proposed for set aside is not suitable, based on the standards in § 191-18A or D, a payment-in-lieu of dedication shall be provided as further described in § 191-18C.
-The Planning Board may seek input from the Conservation Commission and Recreation Committee in determining the conservation and/ or recreational value of any proposed open space.
+Reserved land acceptable to the Board and developer shall be conserved through one of the following methods: a conservation easement that lists the Town or local land trust as the grantee, deeded over to the Town or local land trust, or protected by permanent deed restriction if recommended by the Conservation Commission.
+Conservation or recreation restrictions shall appear as a condition of approval and the reserved land shall be shown on the plan as "Reserved for Conservation or Recreational Purposes."
+Where the Board determines that land proposed for set aside is not suitable, based on the standards in § 191-18A, B or D, a payment-in-lieu of dedication shall be provided as further described in § 191-18C.
+The Planning Board may seek input from the Conservation Commission and Recreation Department in determining the conservation and/or recreational value of any proposed open space.

 A.